GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Querying Graphs through GORAM

-\tinypara{NeighborsCount} counts the number of target vertex $v$'s outing neighbors, as demonstrated in Algorithm~\ref{algo:neighbors_count}.
-Because the query is about vertex $v$, we refer to \voram for the corresponding partition of size $bl$ using secret index \secret{\lceil \frac{v}{k} \rceil}.
-This partition contains all the outing neighbors of $v$.
-Similarly, we obtain the result by comparing all starting vertices to $v$ and summing up the result indicator variables.
-As summation is functionally equivalent to addition, we transfer the boolean shared $\mathsecret{\prot{mask}}$ to arithmetic shares, \ie $\mathsecret{\prot{mask}}^A$, for free communications.
-Note that we do not de-duplicate the neighbors because some real-world applications treat the edges between two vertices as different connections (\eg with varied timestamps~\cite{linkbench2013}).
-For the number of unique outing neighbors, we can further de-duplicate the comparison result obviously before counting, see Appendix~\ref{app:other_queries}.
+\tinypara{NeighborsCount} Algorithm~\ref{algo:neighbors_count} counts the number of target vertex $v$'s outing neighbors.
+Because the query is about vertex $v$, we refer to \voram for the partition containing all its outing neighbors using secret index \secret{\lceil \frac{v}{k} \rceil}.
+We obtain the result by comparing all starting vertices to $v$ and summing up the comparison result.
+For efficiency, we transform $\mathsecret{\prot{mask}}$ to arithmetic shares, \ie $\mathsecret{\prot{mask}}^A$, which enable summation without communications.